victholerus98/HI-x-GRP/README.md

 # resiliance

-## Enter your names here if you have access in this readme file directly here in the github editor
+## Enter your names here directly in the github editor
 -Lina
 -Peter
 -Emilio